You are currently viewing What is Income Tax – For Beginners

 • And also if you have paid more income tax than what is required, the nimiety amount you paid will be refunded.

-What are Taxable Income?
+What is Taxable Income?

-Under the Income Tax Act 1961 of Government of India, the following are the different types of taxable Income as per the applicable slab rates:
+Under the Income Tax Act 1961 of the Government of India, the following are the different types of taxable Income as per the applicable slab rates:

 • Income from Salary